 Ans: I can’t say that it happened because of meditation alone.
 There were other factors, some beyond my understanding.
 My spiritual journey began after my father’s death.

 The most pressing question then was, what happens to the consciousness after death?
 What is death?
 What is life?
 What is our purpose?
 It led to a series of events.
 I started reading scriptures to find the answers, but nothing satisfied my curiosity.

 The understanding came when I gave up the resistance.
 I followed the Shakti path up to a point where I felt stuck.
 The energy had become stagnant, and the ill effects had started manifesting as anxiety, restlessness, irritation, and depression.

 I desperately needed answers, and I did not have a living guru.
 I approached a lot of Kundalini masters, but they never had answers that could satisfy me.
 It’s not that those masters weren’t knowledgable, but blinded by the ego, I was unconsciously putting up a lot of resistance.

 Q: What do you mean when you say “I was putting up resistance”?

-I have spoken to many practitioners about their experiences where they met Buddha, Jesus, or Krishna.
+I have spoken to many practitioners about their experiences when they saw Buddha, Jesus, or Krishna while meditating.
 I’m not saying they are delusional.
 Such visions are common and indicate progress in the spiritual path, but every experience happens against a changeless background that cannot be visualized.